SongW-SW/CEB/README.md

-# CEB: A Compositional Evaluation Benchmark for Bias in Large Language Models
+# ICLR 2025: CEB: A Compositional Evaluation Benchmark for Bias in Large Language Models

 ![The framework of CEB.](framework.png)